agstephens/RL-mkdocs/docs/unit3/lesson8/lesson8.md

-## TD Control
+## Sarsa on-policy control (using TD Update for Control)
-In this section, we deal with TD control.
+In this section, we deal with TD updates to achieve control.
+**Using the previously shown TD algorithm directly is not suitable for control, we must adapt it so that it changes the Q tabel not the V table.**
 We cover mainly two algorithms one is Sarsa which is an on-policy control algorithm (meaning the followed policy is the same as the policy we are learning about).
 The second main algorithm is the famous Q-learning algorithm which is an off-policy algorithm.
 In the case of Q-learning, the agent is acting according to an ε-greedy algorithm while it is learning about a greedy algorithm.

 Similar to what we did earlier we will use the two dictionaries demoQ and demoR to make the calls more concise.

-## Sarsa on-policy control

 ```python
 class Sarsa(MDP()):